lucasfmerino/lucasfmerino/README.md

   <br/>
   I am mechanical engineer and passionate for programming.
   <br/>
-  Every day I try to learn something new.
-My goal is to work in the area of programming and development.
+  I am an intern at fairy company and every day I try to learn something new.
 </div>
   <br/>
   <a href="https://github.com/lucasfmerino">